SteffCruve/AMALGAM/README.md

 Curently, some powerful assemblers exist and build assemblies on various types of sequencing data.
 In order to allow users to make the best assembly with his libary, a bibliographic study was carried out.
 The most used assemblers which deliver the best results were chosen and integrated in AMALGAM.
 Each use different types of algorithms, and therefore, several approaches.
 This diversity enable users to will be able of choosing the best assembly result for his data set.
 AMALGAM has been developed for Illumina short reads and Nanopore/PacBio long reads.
 You can check assembler's documentation to add your data in AMALGAM but must be careful about AMALGAM results.
 ### 1.1.1 SPAdes
-[SPAdes](# References) is a toolkit of assembly pipelines.
+[SPAdes][1] is a toolkit of assembly pipelines.
 This assembler uses De Bruijn Graph approach and was designed for small genomes (tested on bacterial, fungal and other small genomes).
 Integrated version of SPAdes is 3.10.1 (March 1st, 2017) and was released under GPLv2 licence.
 In AMALGAM, SPAdes is used to make short reads and hybrid assemblies.
 Firstly, for short reads assemblies, SPAdes is able to assemble paire-end, mate-pairs and single-end reads.